 These high climate change risk perceptions in Alameda County are warranted and justified.
 As California continues to experience rising temperatures, destructive wildfires, intense periods of drought, and increasingly volatile winter storms, among other hazards, it has become evident that climate change is already occurring.
 The impacts of climate change in California vary across the state due to its diverse biophysical setting, climate, and community characteristics.
-This is evident in the unincorporated county, which experiences its own unique sets of climate risks that can affect populations, the built and natural environment, and community functions differently throughout the unincorporated county's diverse geographies.
+This is evident in the unincorporated county, which experiences its own unique sets of climate risks that can affect populations, the built and natural environment, and community functions differently throughout the unincorporated county's diverse geographies (see Chapter 4 for more details on local climate change impacts).

 Climate change is a global issue, but local governments play an important role in reducing GHG emissions and ensuring that all residents are equally prepared for the impacts of climate change.
-To help achieve these objectives, local governments develop climate action plans, which serve as long-term strategic planning frameworks that outline broad strategies, tailored measures, and specific actions that can be taken to reduce GHG emissions and strengthen resilience to climate impacts.
+To help achieve these objectives, local governments develop climate action plans, which serve as longterm strategic planning frameworks that outline broad strategies, tailored measures, and specific actions that can be taken to reduce GHG emissions and strengthen resilience to climate impacts.
 Climate action plans also contain specific guidance to implement the strategies, measures, and actions underscored in the plan and to monitor progress over time.
 Through this updated CCAP, the County reaffirms its commitment to address the challenges that climate change presents so that current and future residents of the unincorporated county can benefit and thrive.